thepower/power-docs/docs/Community/phase-2/01-testnet-flow.md

 Here you have the following options:

 1. You may have your own domain name (**recommended**).
 2. You may use the VPS-generated domain name.
 You can check your domain name at your VPS.
-Here is the examples for Hetzner and Scaleway:
+Here are the examples for Hetzner and Scaleway:

    ![Hetzner](./resources/Hetzner.jpg)